umairmohsin/umairmohsin/README.md

 - 👨🏻‍💻 I’m currently working as an AI Engineer with interests in Data and Analytics as well   -> Portfolio : https://umairmohsinportfolio.netlify.app/

-❓ Ask me about anything related to MERN stack, Generative AI , Building Chatbots , Data Analytics.
+❓ Ask me about anything related to Generative AI , ML & Data science.

 <br/>